MicrosoftDocs/azure-databases-docs/articles/mysql/migrate/mysql-on-premises-azure-db/08-data-migration.md

   - Test any migrations that have a different source version vs the target.

-  - Migrate any non-data based objects such as user names and privileges.
+  - Migrate any nondata based objects such as user names and privileges.

   - Make sure all tasks are documented and checked off as the migration is executed.